Pricing Guide 2025

 Choose Right Coverage Level

 Don't over-insure.
-If you rarely visit GPs, skip everyday health extras and focus on surgical cover.
-Mid-tier plans often provide best value.
+If you rarely visit GPs, focus on surgical cover instead of everyday-health extras.
+Mid-tier plans often provide the best value.

 5